 ENDOSCOPIC (KEYHOLE) EAR SURGERY

 This is the newest technique which requires specialised equipment and is often the most technically challenging.
-The endoscopic method is the technique of choice by Associate Professor Nirmal Patel if the cholesteatoma is localised to the middle ear (including the attic or roof of the middle ear).
+The endoscopic method is the technique of choice by Clinical Professor Nirmal Patel if the cholesteatoma is localised to the middle ear (including the attic or roof of the middle ear).
 The keyhole technique has the advantage of requiring no cuts outside the ear canal and no hair shaving.
 This newer option is usually a day surgery procedure.
 The recovery is in general less painful and quicker than canal wall up or down techniques.
 The patient usually returns to normal activities a lot quicker.
 Quality of life outcomes have been demonstrated to be superior to open Canal wall up and down methods for similar disease, since there is no external scar.

 CANAL WALL UP TECHNIQUES